Unsupervised Unfolded rPCA (U2-rPCA): Deep Interpretable Clutter Filtering for Ultrasound Microvascular Imaging: EXPERIMENTAL SETTINGS

 \subsection{Comparison and Evaluation Metrics}

-We adopted two traditional SVD and rPCA methods and one deep learning-based method (3D-Res-UNet) for comparison.
+We adopted traditional SVD and rPCA methods, and one deep learning-based method (3D-Res-UNet) for comparison.
 The SVD-based method was realized by using the spatial similarity matrix for adaptive cutoff estimation~\cite{baranger2018adaptive}.
-The rPCA-based method was illustrated in Algorithm~\ref{alg:IRLS}.
-Choosing IRLS-rPCA for comparison also helps to compare the performance of U\textsuperscript{2}-rPCA to its baseline.
-For the rPCA method, the inner dimension $d$ was fine-tuned from the singular rank when the singular value curve decreased to a threshold of 1\% of the maximal value.
+The rPCA-based method was illustrated in \textbf{Algorithm~\ref{alg:IRLS}}.
+Choosing IRLS-rPCA for comparison also helps to validate the performance of U\textsuperscript{2}-rPCA relative to its baseline.
+For the IRLS-rPCA baseline, the inner dimension $d$ was fine-tuned from the singular rank when the singular value curve decreased to a threshold of 1\% of the maximal value.
 The final choices were 25 and 15 for the kidney and tumor datasets, respectively.
-We specified $\lambda_c$ as 0.01 and $\lambda_b$ as 0.0004 for the kidney dataset, and 0.001 and 0.0002 for the tumor dataset.
-For each dataset, $\lambda_c$ and $\lambda_b$ were optimized through 2D searches.
-Similarly to~\cite{OnlineChen}, the search ranges are $\lambda_c \in [10^{-3}, 1]$ and $\lambda_b \in [10^{-4}, 1]$ for the kidney dataset, and $\lambda_c \in [10^{-4}, 1]$ and $\lambda_b \in [10^{-4}, 1]$ for the tumor dataset.
-The optimized combination of $\lambda_c$ and $\lambda_b$ was determined by taking visual inspections and quantitative metric measurements as references.
+We fine-tuned $\lambda_c$ as 0.01 and $\lambda_b$ as 0.0004 for the kidney dataset, and 0.001 and 0.0002 for the tumor dataset.

 The 3D-Res-UNet method was proposed in~\cite{di2022deep}.
-This network consists of 3D convolution blocks, residual blocks, and skip connections.
-It learns the mapping from input compounded frames to power Doppler and outputs power Doppler images directly.
-According to \cite{di2022deep}, 3D-Res-UNet was trained with power Doppler images obtained from the SVD-based filtering as ground truths.
+This network learns the mapping from input compounded frames to power Doppler and outputs power Doppler images directly.
+According to \cite{di2022deep}, 3D-Res-UNet was trained with power Doppler images obtained from the SVD-based filtering.
 Therefore, we strictly followed the structure of 3D-Res-UNet and trained it with the results obtained from the abovementioned SVD-based method.
-The training, validation, and testing datasets are the same as those applied to the realization of U\textsuperscript{2}-rPCA.
+The training, validation, and testing datasets are the same as those applied to U\textsuperscript{2}-rPCA.

-We used contrast-to-noise ratio~(CNR), signal-to-noise ratio~(SNR), and peak-to-side-level~(PSL) to quantitatively assess the power Doppler images.
-The formulations are defined as follows: \begin{small}
+We used contrast-to-noise ratio~(CNR), signal-to-noise ratio~(SNR), and peak-to-side-level~(PSL) to quantitatively assess the power Doppler images:

-\end{small} where $\mathrm{mean}(\cdot)$, $\mathrm{std}(\cdot)$, and $\mathrm{max}(\cdot)$ calculate the average, the standard deviation, and the maximum of the power Doppler signals, respectively.
+where $\mathrm{mean}(\cdot)$, $\mathrm{std}(\cdot)$, and $\mathrm{max}(\cdot)$ calculate the average, the standard deviation, and the maximum of the power Doppler signals, respectively.
 The PSL is only used to validate the effectiveness of the plug-in SEU module.
+In addition, we used the correlation coefficient ($R^2$) between the Doppler velocities and the axial velocities of ULM to evaluate the quality of Doppler estimates.